sandialabs/scot/docs/source/scotdocker.rst

 **Overview**
 ----------------------

-Docker-SCOT is now a supported, multi-container deployment of SCOT.
-Docker-SCOT allows a new user to get up and running with SCOT much quicker, and easier than with the traditional SCOT install process.
+SCOT's primary deployment technology is now via docker.

 **IMPORTANT**

 Backup your database via the backup.pl in the /opt/scot/bin/ directory before upgrading to the docker version of SCOT.
 If you are upgrading, you will also need to turn off all services that the older version of SCOT uses such as Apache, Activemq, Mongodb, ElasticSearch and SCOT (i.e. sudo service stop scot).
 Also as far as upgrading, we have **not** tested upgrading from any version before 3.4.
-Upgrade from versions prior to 3.4 to 3.5 first before upgrading to Docker-SCOT
+Upgrade from versions prior to 3.4 to 3.5 first before upgrading to Docker-SCOT.
-7

-Docker-SCOT containers
+SCOT containers
 ----------------------
-Docker-SCOT is comprised of the following services:
+SCOT is comprised of the following services:

 * **SCOT** - SCOT Application and associated API
 * **MongoDB** - Storage for SCOT